 All property taxes are levied and collected by the Tax Assessor of the County of Santa Clara and paid upon collection to the various taxing entities including the District.
 Secured taxes are levied on July 1 and are due in two installments on November 1 and February 1, and become delinquent on December 10 and April 10, respectively.
 The lien date for secured and unsecured property taxes is March 1 of the preceding fiscal year.
-The County of Santa Clara has elected the optional alternative method for allocating delinquent property tax revenues, the Teeter Plan.
-Under this plan property tax revenues are based on the total amount of property taxes billed, but not yet collected.
+The County of Santa Clara has elected the optional alternative method for allocating delinquent property taxes billed, but not yet collected.